-If architects would only build public venues to suit commonly available horn patterns, and keep them small enough so that one speaker could cover each side of the audience, we would never need line arrays.
-Of course, this is not the case: venues come in all shapes and sizes.
-The line array delivers 18 to 24 dB more output than a single loudspeaker, and its vertical pattern can be shaped to the venue by varying the curvature of the array.
+If architects would only build public venues to suit commonly available horn patterns, and keep them small enough so that one loudspeaker could cover each side of the audience, we would never need line arrays.
+Of course, this is not the case, with venues coming in all shapes and sizes.

+A line array can deliver 18 dB to 24 dB more output than a single loud-speaker, and its vertical pattern can be shaped to the venue by varying the curvature of the array.
 Just like the properly aimed and located constant directivity horn, the correctly curved line array delivers equal power to equal areas of the audience.

 This implies that as you get closer to the array, each module has to radiate into a larger included angle, so the splay angles between modules must increase as you move from the top to the bottom of the array.
-Therefore, in most venues, the array shape that produces consistent SPL from front to rear is the near-ubiquitous "J" shape.
+Therefore, in most venues, the array shape that produces consistent SPL from front to rear is the nearubiquitous "J" shape.